gautamdhameja/substrate-runtime-contract-sample/README.md

 A sample Substrate runtime showing interaction between runtime modules (pallets) and smart contracts (ink!).

+## Runtime to Contract Interaction

+In the template module (pallet) in the runtime, following funtions are used for contract interaction:

+* call_contract
+* get_contract_storage (wip)

+## Contract to Runtime Interaction

+In the custom_type contract, the `read_custom_runtime` funtion is used to query the runtime storage for a custom struct.

 ## Custom types for Polkadot JS

 ```json